CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ May not be played if The Iron Crown is in play.
+> > _**Unique.**_ May not be played if _The Iron Crown_ is in play.
 The prowess of one strike of an attack by an Orc, Troll, Man, or Nazgul creature is increased by +4.
-After the attack is resolved, if the creature is not a Nazgul: the creature is removed from play (defender receives the marshalling points); and, in addition, if the defender has the Iron Crown in his hand, he may immediately play it with a character in the defending company.
+After the attack is resolved, if the creature is _not_ a Nazgul: the creature is removed from play (defender receives the marshalling points); and, in addition, if the defender has _The Iron Crown_ in his hand, he may immediately play it with a character in the defending company.
 > >
 > > {: .fs-3 }
 > > _“...and now he has come again, bringing ruin, turning hope to despair, and victory to death."_ ***---&#65279;LotRV***